JuliaDataScience/JuliaDataScience/contents/dataframes_select.md

 scsob(s)
 ```

-Since we have worked with functions, we can now define our fixed data as:
+Because we have defined convenient functions, we can now define our fixed data by just performing the function calls:

 ```jl
 @sco process=string post=output_block correct_types()
 ```

-Note that the keyword argument `ordered` set to `true` signals `CategoricalArrays.jl` that the data is ordinal.
-In other words, because the data is ordinal, we can compare elements:
+Since age in our data is ordinal (`ordered=true`), we can properly compare categories of age:

 ```jl
 s = """